Last updated: May 2026

 • Create a one-page escalation sheet and share it with ops and support.

 Delays during BFCM trigger refunds and negative reviews.
-One thousand delayed orders at a fifty-dollar refund exposure equals fifty thousand dollars.
+Delayed orders trigger refund requests at predictable rates.
+Convey's 2023 last-mile data shows 13.5% of late-delivery customers request a refund or chargeback.
+On 1,000 delayed orders with $50 average refund exposure, that's $50,000 in preventable cost.
 Backup capacity usually costs two to five thousand dollars.
 The math is simple.

 • Audit live inventory counts across Shopify, Amazon, TikTok Shop, and marketplaces.
 Make one system the source of truth.